sharma0864/Churn-ML-Project/README.md

 ## Folder Structure
 .
-├── 1_notebooks/                   # All customer data (raw and processed)
-├── README_Assets                   # Jupyter Notebooks for exploration and modeling
-├── data/                          # Reusable Python code (e.g., data cleaning functions) ├── gitignore/                    # Saved, final trained model files (e.g., XGBoost.pkl)
-├── License/                    # Images and charts for the README/reports
-├── README.md/
-└── requirements
+├── data/                      # All customer data (raw and processed) ├── notebooks/                 # Jupyter Notebooks for exploration and modeling ├── src/                       # Reusable Python code and scripts ├── assets/                    # Images and charts for the README (this file) ├── .gitignore                 # Files/folders to be ignored by Git ├── LICENSE                    # The project's license └── README.md                  # The project overview and results (this file)